Food and Agriculture

-Ironically, despite the necessity of food for our survival, many of us have a very limited understanding of where it comes from and how it is produced.
+Despite the necessity of food for our survival, many of us have a very limited understanding of where it comes from and how it is produced.
 This is a byproduct of the increasing urbanization of our culture.
 This unit seeks to give students a basic understanding of the modern food production system.
-A comparison of traditional farming is placed against the more common industrialized system in place today.
-Students will understand the difference between conventional, organic, cage-free, free-range, and genetically modified food products.
-At the end of this unit, they will all be smarter consumers, and more able to make educated decisions in the grocery store.
+The unit begins with a study of the human-generated causes of the Dust Bowl, and how much farming has changed since the early 20th century.
+Students will learn about the Green Revolution and all the advances in irrigation, pesticide application, fertilizers, and even the use of Genetically Modified Organisms.

 Purpose: Taking efficient notes can be a big challenge for many students, especially when working from a Powerpoint lecture.
 This outline gives students a means to take notes that guides them toward important concepts and avoids the pitfalls of writing word-for-word or simply not taking notes at all.
 The outline is written as a series of questions, fill-in-the-blanks, or diagrams.
 This outline is based on the Powerpoint lecture written specifically for this unit.